mdconaway/fastapi-cruddy-framework/README.md

 disable_delete: bool = False,
 disable_get_one: bool = False,
 disable_get_many: bool = False,
+# The disable_nested_objects flag prevents users from sending dictionaries inside of relationship arrays
+# which the server will automatically unpack by default into an attempted create or update of the related
+# resource.
+Any nested objects sent will still flow through the entire policy chain of the target resource!
+# Any dictionary send with a primary key field will be handled as if it is an update.
+To create a new
+# object via an embedded relationship, send the nested object without a primary key set!
+disable_nested_objects: bool = False,
 # Default limit will only set a limit on incoming queries if the user DOES NOT specify one.
 You should
 # implement POLICIES to enforce a MAX limit, as you will ultimately have to re-use any max limit
 # policies in your own custom controller functions for consistency.
 Max limit policies can be implemented